 - 9. In Ofcom's view, the effect of these statutory provisions is as follows; - 9.1 First, that any service that can properly be regarded as a separate TLCS service needs a separate TLCS licence.
 Service providers are responsible in the first instance for identifying where their services are separate and for providing sufficient information to Ofcom to enable us to decide if one or more licences are required. - 9.2 Second, an important factor in identifying whether a service is a separate TLCS service are the television programmes the editorial content and the advertisements and the schedule of those programmes, that make up the service. - 10.
-In Ofcom's view, generally speaking, for more than one feed (version) of a 'service' to be a single TLCS requiring only one licence, the public2 must be able to view the same television programmes editorial content and advertisements at the same time on both.3 In other words, the feeds must have the same programme schedule.4 - 11.
-Providers of 'services' which consist of: - 11.1 different television programmes; or - 11.2 the same television programmes shown at different times; or - 11.3 the same television programmes at the same time for only part of a day,5
+In Ofcom's view, generally speaking, for more than one feed (version) of a 'service' to be a single TLCS requiring only one licence, the public must be able to view the same television programmes editorial content and advertisements at the same time on both.
+In other words, the feeds must have the same programme schedule. - 11.
+Providers of 'services' which consist of: - 11.1 different television programmes; or - 11.2 the same television programmes shown at different times; or - 11.3 the same television programmes at the same time for only part of a day,

-2 in the same territory, where the feeds go to the same place, and in different territories where the feeds go to different places.
+&lt;sup>2 in the same territory, where the feeds go to the same place, and in different territories where the feeds go to different places.

-^{[&}lt;sup>3 Rather than just for part of the time (as would be the case, for example, where there are two feeds of a 'service,' one of which is only broadcast for part of the time of the other).]
-4 Though, by virtue of section 235(5) of the 2003 Act, a "red-button"-type service available via a TLCS, making
+[3 Rather than just for part of the time (as would be the case, for example, where there are two feeds of a 'service' one of which is only broadcast for part of the time of the other)]